Updated: Feb 19

 When you get there, just be there!

-There are also the Weeping Rock, Hidden Canyon, and Observation Trails that many people enjoy.
+There are also the Weeping Rock, Hidden Canyon, and Observation Trail to explore.
 These are ALL an experience highly recommended by my family who have been on a mission to see the most beautiful sites across this country, and visit National Parks.
+Depending on how long you are there you can really take in the magnificence found here.

 I do hope that if you are in the area you are able to take advantage of Zion regardless if your visit is a few hours, or a few days.
 You will be awakened to the beauty of the land in an inspiriting way hard to describe.
 Our trip originated from the Grand Canyon, and grew as people made recommendations and I researched the area.
 I will link to our itinerary here: